datagrovecr/programmers-corner/Outlines/Github_plan.md

 ## Next Steps
 * Finish your assigned problem
-* Create a Readme that explains how to fork, clone, and branch from repos - use Readme best practices
+* Create a README that explains how to fork, clone, and branch from repos - use README best practices
 * Find some time by the end of next week to meet up with another developer and walk them through your code; then work together to refactor your code